bright/new-www/content/blog/a-podcaster-and-backend-dev-with-over-10-years-of-experience-meet-patryk.md

 Kotlin is a very friendly language so it was a nice experience.
 It’s great that **even if you are in this business for over a decade you get to still feel this excitement while learning new stuff**.

 ![Quote on learning Kotlin](/images/brightstory_quote_kotlin.png)

+## You are a host of the BrightDevTalks podcast.
+How did that happen?

+I enjoy being a backend developer but I also want to do more in the future. **I would like to guide future juniors and help them establish themselves in the IT world**.
+I think there are too many boot camps out there that promise a lot but give much less.

+I have been contributing to the community for years, writing articles, being a mentor, and more.
+So my podcast is just another step.
+I **hope that it will inspire developers, less and more experienced, to simply learn and grow every day**.

+Sharing knowledge is very important to me and I know that it is in Bright Inventions’ DNA as well.
+Therefore we created this podcast.
+On BrightDevTalks I want to speak a lot about soft skills to show this other crucial side of software development that can sometimes be neglected.

+**The podcast is conducted in Polish.
+You can listen to it on Spotify or Apple Podcasts.**